Describing the H&K MR223

 The Match Rifle 223 produced by Heckler & Koch of Oberndorf, Germany, is a civilian semiautomatic version of the H&K HK416D165RS assault carbine.
 Manufactured for the European market, the MR223 is specified to the European CIP standard, meaning it fires the 5.56×45mm NATO cartridge.
 The otherwise virtually identical MR556 sold in North America is specified to the US SAAMI standard, meaning it is optimised for the .223 Remington cartridge.
 The former can fire both cartridges, but a true 5.56×45mm NATO cartridge should not be fired in a .223-calibre weapon due to its higher pressure.
 Weirdly, H&K took the ass-backwards approach to market the metric weapon as the MR223 and the US version as the MR556.
 While the original HK416-series was introduced in 2005, the MR223 became available in 2007.
 The MR233A1 followed in 2009, the MR223A3 in 2013.

-The HK416-series has been famously adopted by a number of military and police agencies; the original HK416D10RS is prominently in service with the US Army CAG and US Navy DEVGRU, while the HK416A2 (HK416D165RS) has been adopted as the M27 by the US Marine Corps, the HK416A3 (HK416D165RS) has been adopted as the HK416N by the Norwegian military, the HK416A5 (HK416D145RS) has been adopted as the HK416FS by the French military, and the HK416A5 (HK416D11RS) is in service as the Gewehr 38 Compact (G38C) with some Federal law enforcement agencies in Germany.
+The HK416-series has been famously adopted by a number of military and police agencies; the original HK416D10RS is prominently in service with the US Army CAG and US Navy DEVGRU, while the HK416A2 (HK416D165RS) has been adopted as the M27 by the US Marine Corps, the HK416A3 (HK416D165RS) has been adopted as the HK416N by the Norwegian military, the HK416A5 (HK416D145RS) has been adopted as the HK416FS by the French military, the HK416A5 (HK416D11RS) is in service as the Gewehr 38 Compact (G38C) with some Federal law enforcement agencies in Germany, and the HK416A7 (HK416D145RS) was adopted as the Gewehr 95 (G95) by the German KSK and KSM special operations forces.
 Curiously, the MR223, rather than the HK416-series, has been observed in the hands of the Russian FSB Spetsgruppa Alfa, presumably because they could not get the military version.

 The HK416-series and hence the MR223 was designed to combine the ergonomics and overall configuration of the US service weapons, the Colt M4- and M16-series, with the reliability of the piston action of the H&K G36-series.
 The piston action makes it slightly heavier than the direct-impingement action used by the AR-15 based M4/M16.
 Some users also report an increase in felt recoil.
 However, since the piston action does not inject firing gases into the action, it is much cleaner running, which considerably improves reliability and user friendliness.
 The slightly improved HK416A2, HK416A3, HK416A5, MR223A3, and MR556A1 have ambidextrous controls, which this first-model MR223 lacks.
 Since I am right-handed, that is not an issue for me.
 Like all AR-15 style weapons, the MR223 has the charging handle at the top rear of the receiver.
 To my mind, this is all wrong ergonomically ‒ for a right-handed shooter, the charging handle should be on the top or on the left, slightly forward ‒ but the basic platform design requires it and it does work.
 Some people actually like it.